 No. It is impossible for food to become radioactive by passing through the system.
-Inspected food absorps about 100.000x less radiation than a human during x-ray of his teeth.
+Inspected food absorbs about 100.000x less radiation than a human during x-ray of their teeth.

 - Do I need to declare that the food has been x-rayed?

 No. This is only required for irradiated food.